An Exploration into Pig Farming in Ontario Classroom Program

-Everything But The Oink
+Poop Cycle & Everything But the Oink

 This handy 1-page full colour chart shows the 4-stage cycle of what happens with pig poop, or manure, from storage to farmers' fields to fertilizing crops like corn, which is then used to feed pigs before the entire process repeats.
 It also highlights some facts about just how much "pig poop" is created and used at the various steps along the way.

-Pigs of the World
+Pigs of the World & Life of a Pig

 There are more than 29 different breeds of pigs that are raised for pork.
 The Yorkshire, Landrace, Duroc and Hampshire are popular breeds on Canadian farms.